ziggoon/blog/index.md

 ---
 {: .highlight }
 Hi, welcome to my blog.
-My name is Zack / ziggoon - I'm a senior studying cybersecurity

----
-This blog will act as a tool for me to share my security research and practice writing
+I'm ziggoon and I currently study cybersecurity and compete in collegiate cybersecurity competitions.

 ---